CWFC-CCFB/QcTSP3/README.md

 at https://www.donneesquebec.ca/recherche/dataset/placettes-echantillons-temporaires-3e-inventaire-1992-2003 by Direction des inventaires forestiers of Ministère des Ressources naturelles et des Forêts du Québec.
 The original data is published under a CC-BY 4.0 license.

+## Copyright

+(c) 2024 His Majesty the King in Right of Canada and Quebec Minister of Natural Resources and Forests

 ## License

-This package is licensed under the LGPL-3.
+This package is licensed under the Lesser General Public License (LGPL-3).

 ## How to use it